 Juvenile arthritis is an autoimmune disease.
-That means the immune system attacks the body itself.
+That means the immune system, which normally protects the body from foreign substances, attacks the body instead.
 The disease is also idiopathic, which means that no exact cause is known.
 Researchers believe juvenile arthritis may be related to genetics, certain infections, and environmental triggers.

 What are the different types of juvenile arthritis?

 Systemic arthritis, also called Still's disease, can affect the entire body or involve many systems of the body.
 Systemic juvenile arthritis usually causes high fever and a rash.
 The rash is usually on the trunk, arms, and legs.
 Systemic juvenile arthritis can also affect internal organs, such as the heart, liver, spleen, and lymph nodes, but usually not the eyes.
 Boys and girls are equally affected.

 Oligoarthritis, also called pauciarticular juvenile rheumatoid arthritis, affects fewer than five joints in the first six months that the child has the disease.
 The joints most commonly affected are the knee, ankle, and wrist.
 Oligoarthritis can affect the eye, most often the iris.
 This is known as uveitis, iridocyclitis, or iritis.
 This type of arthritis is more common in girls than in boys, and many children will outgrow this disease by the time they become adults.

 Polyarthritis, also called polyarticular arthritis, involves five or more joints in the first six months of the disease -- often the same joints on each side of the body.
 This type of arthritis can affect the joints in the jaw and neck as well as those in the hands and feet.
 This type also is also more common in girls than in boys and more closely resembles the adult form.